-I didn’t feel sorry for him at the time, it seemed like a choice more than a fate and I felt glad for myself for never choosing what appeared to be a lost route.
-Yet I, and countless others, participated in the show they were providing at great expense to themselves.
+I didn’t feel sorry for him at the time, it seemed like a choice more than a fate and I felt glad for myself for never choosing such a path.
+Yet I, and countless others, participated in the show they provided at great expense to themselves.
 The expense of which led to Christopher’s unexplained demise, found in a dumpster at only 52 years of age.
-His lonely death was an illustration from a life that itself had been discarded.
-A discarded person longing to be recognized, to be loved, to be heroic.
+His lonely death was the illustration of a life that itself had been discarded.
+A throw away who longed to be recognized, to be loved, to be heroic.

 Today, I am ashamed for not having paid attention.
 I am ashamed that I could not see past my frivolity or to recognize the good fortune I have been given so that I could afford such obstinacy.
 I am sorry Christopher Dennis that only today am I discovering your story; your battle with meth addiction, your homelessness, the attack on your person.
 Only today am I feeling the hot pavement on that boulevard of broken dreams where you walked day after day, hoping your struggle might one day reward your effort.

 You did bring joy to others.
 You brought excitement to children.
 You brought memories to folks who came to see the Metropolis of Hollywood.
 You succeeded and I failed.